-Lower School students participate in library and computer classes.
-Early Childhood students receive a music and movement class as well with Mrs. Suri Schwartz.
+Elementary students participate in library and computer classes.
+Early Childhood students receive music and movement classes.

 Special Policies

 Attendance

 Students are expected to attend school unless there is an unavoidable conflict, such as a doctor's appointment, or in the event of personal illness.
 Extended and frequent absences from school may be cause for investigation and parents will be held accountable under the Maryland Compulsory Attendance Law.